kdschlosser/python_msvc/README.md

 It's really that easy to use.
 You really don't have know the inner working of this library in order for it to be able to set up a proper build environment.

+###### New additions

+I added in the ability to check and see if Cmake is available as well as Ninja.
+The reason I added this ability is because you can use Cmake to write the code needed for Ninja to run.
+So what so important about being able to do that you ask?
+You are able to compile each source file in parallel.
+On multicore machines that can really cut down on the compile time.
+Herte is an example.
+Sat it take 60 seconds for your project to compile. say you have 32 logical processors in your machine (like me) If you launch ninja with -j32 you will use 100% of the machines processing power to compile your project. so 60 / 32 = 1.875 seconds.
+It is not going to take exactly 1.875 seconds but it gives you a decent idea.
+One of the projects I have takes about 1 minute to compile normally and with Ninja it takes about 7 seconds.

+Example of use

+    import subprocess
+    import sys
+    import os

+    if sys.platform.startswith('win'):
+        import pyMSVC
+        environment = pyMSVC.setup_environment()
+        print(environment)

+        if environment.visual_c.has_cmake and environment.visual_c.has_ninja:
+           subprocess.run('cmake -G Ninja')
+           subprocess.run(f'ninja -j{os.cpu_count()}')

+    import setuptools

+you will not need to use setuptools or distutils to compile. you have to add the compiled files to your library once cmake as finished the compilations.